-- Lokayukta as second tier Institution made for Citizens' Grievances and the Administrative Reform Commission' - This second tier of Citizens' grievance Cell deals with the complaints against subordinate Staff of Centre and State. - The Commission including Directors of different Department along with other subordinate Staffs. - The Commission has admitted, that the setting up of Lokpal and Lokayukta and their authoritative position in the administration, can never be taken up to be a complete answer to the problem of redressal of citizens' grievances. - The successful functioning of anti-corruption movement, each Ministries, Secreataries and Departmental Subordinates, as the case may be, should initiate suitable mechinery for receipt and investigation of complaints.
+- Lokayukta as second tier Institution made for Citizens' Grievances and the Administrative Reform Commission. - This second tier of Citizens' grievance Cell deals with the complaints against subordinate Staff of Centre and State. - The Commission including Directors of different Department along with other subordinate Staffs. - The Commission has admitted, that the setting up of Lokpal and Lokayukta and their authoritative position in the administration, - The successful functioning of anti-corruption movement.

 The Administrative Reform Commission, set up in 1966, was given one vital terms of reference for discussion.
 The terms of reference was to investigate the propensity of corruption of Public Servants, and the Public grievances thereon.
-The committee was also asked to suggest the process of finding out the ways of public redressal against those compliants.
+The committee was also asked to suggest the process of finding out the ways of public redressal-against those compliants.
 The primary suggestion of the Committee was very meaningful.
 It suggested, that the Government should introduce and form a new machinery or special Institution or Department for redressal of public grievances.
 Reform commission submitted interim report, giving importance to those specific terms and condition by which was mentioned as reference of their one vital responsibility.
 The interim report recommended a two tier mechinery viz.
 Lokpal and Lokayukta.
 The former will deal with the complaints against Ministers and Secretary to the Government at the Centre as well as States.
 The latter would look after the complians against other official of Centre as well as State of Secretariat and Department.
-In reply to a question, Chairman of the Reform Committee (Morarij Desai) stated, "We have brought both ministers and Secretaries in the same fold of Lokpal and Lokayukta, because at that level of the Government, it becomes difficult to identify the source of Corruption".
+In reply to a question, Chairman of the Reform Committee (Morarji Desai) stated, "We have brought both ministers and Secretaries in the same fold of Lokpal and Lokayukta, because at that level of the Government, it becomes difficult to identify the source of Corruption".
 It is also difficult to find out the role of one functionery ends and that of others begins.
-Commission further suggested Lokpal and Lokayukta should have certain critarian, which would uniquely help these Institution to act impartially and independently, like, (1) Both should be independent and neutral from he existing Governmental mechinery; (2) Investigation and detection should be made in private; (3) The appointment should be from Non-Political orbit; (4) Status of these Institution must be judicial; (5) These two Institution will deal with those issues, which are related with injustice, corruption or favouritism; (6) The Lokpal and Lokayukta will be authorised by law, to collect information relevant to their job and duties; (7)These two vital Institution of Unit of Government, do not look forward any benefit or pecuniary advantages from the Executive Government.
+Commission further suggested Lokpal and Lokayukta should have certain critarian, which would uniquely help these Institution to act impartially and independently, like, (1) Both should be independent and neutral from he existing Governmental mechinery; (2) Investigation and detection should be made in private; (3) The-appointment should be from Non-Political orbit; (4) Status of these Institution must be judicial; (5) These two Institution will deal with those issues, which are related with injustice, corruption or favouritism; (6) The Lokpal and Lokayukta will be authorised by law, to collect information relevant to their job and duties; (7)These two vital Institution of Unit of Government, do not look forward any benefit or pecuniary advantages from the Executive Government.

-Suggestion made by the Institution : The commission strongly suggested to give these Institutionsame status as that of Chief Justice of High Court.
-Along with that the Commission has also identified certain items where the function of this Institution from taking any steps.
-Those items are :-
+Suggestion made by the Institution: The commission strongly suggested to give these Institution same status as that of Chief Justice of High Court.
+Along with that the Commission has also identified certain items where the function of this Institution from taking any' steps.
+Those items are:-

-- Any action which may effect the International Relation of the Sovereign with any foreign country. - Action has also been restricted under Extraction Act 1962 or Foreign Act 1946' - Action whicj may affect internal or external law and orders. - If any matter remain under sub-judice, neither Lokpal nor Lokayukta, interfrer into that - Any action taken by the Governemnt to maintain purely commercial relation with other country. - Action regarding any matter of personal affairs of Govrnment official. - Grant of Honour and Awards. - Action against the discreationery power of the Government. - Administrative decision taken, 12 months before the initiation of complaints. - Decision on the matter which has been referred to the tribunals.
+- Any action which may effect the International Relation of the Sovereign with any foreign country. - Action has also been restricted under Extraction Act 1962 or Foreign Act 1946. - Action which may affect internal or external law and orders. - If any matter remain under sub-judice, neither Lokpal nor Lokayukta, interfrer into that - Any action taken by the Governemnt to maintain purely commercial relation with other country. - Action regarding any matter of personal affairs of Govrnment official. - Grant of Honour and Awards. - Action against-the discreationery power of the Government. - Administrative decision taken, 12 months before the initiation of complaints. - Decision on the matter which has been referred to the tribunals.